Thermodynamic closure of quantum measurements and the limits of the indirect measurement model: Consistency with both laws: efficient instruments and measurement processes

 must hold for any state $\varrho$ on $\ha$.
 As shown in Lemma I.2 of Ref. \cite{Mohammady2022a}, for any $A\in \lo(\hs\otimes \ha)$ and $B\in \lo(\hs)$ such that $B =\Gamma_\varrho(A)$ for any choice of $\varrho$, it holds that $A = B \otimes \oneapp$.
 This completes the proof. \end{proof}

 Now we may prove \thmref{thm:bistochastic-third-law-purity-preserving-nogo}.

-\begin{proof}[Proof of \thmref{thm:bistochastic-third-law-purity-preserving-nogo}] Assume that $\xi$ is strictly positive, and that for some $x$, the operation $\ii_x$ is purity-preserving.
-By \lemref{lemma:purity-strictpositive-channel-identity} it holds that $\ee^*(\bigcdot \otimes Z_x) = \ii_{x}^*(\bigcdot )\otimes \oneapp$.
-Assume that $\ee$ is bistochastic, so that $\ee^*$ preserves the trace.
-Then for every state $\rho \in \s(\hs)$ it holds that
+\begin{proof}[Proof of \thmref{thm:bistochastic-third-law-purity-preserving-nogo}] By \defref{def:measurement-process-both-law}, the apparatus state $\xi$ must be strictly positive, and the premeasurement channel $\ee$ must be bistochastic.
+On the other hand, we recall that the instrument $\ii$ acting on the system depends only on the pointer observable $\Z$ and not on the $\Z$-instrument $\jj$, and we recall that thermodynamic consistency does not limit $\Z$ in any way.
+Assume that for some $x$, the operation $\ii_x$ is purity-preserving.
+Since $\xi$ is strictly positive, By \lemref{lemma:purity-strictpositive-channel-identity} it holds that $\ee^*(\bigcdot \otimes Z_x) = \ii_{x}^*(\bigcdot )\otimes \oneapp$.
+Since $\ee$ is bistochastic, then $\ee^*$ preserves the trace.
+Therefore, for every state $\rho \in \s(\hs)$ it holds that

 and so